orientate is not a word

 We should switch to the standard American English "orient" and "oriented", which doesn't carry any such negative associations.

-Updated by Graham Stephens about 5 years ago
+Updated by Graham Stephens over 6 years ago

 I'm not sure that it "is not a word" as you put it.
 That's what I was taught in school, and have used for the past 50 or so years.
 It has been in use in Britain for over 200 years; it's only now with the prevalence of American TV shows that the balance may be swinging toward "orient".